Associate Professor Pawel K. Olszewski

-My laboratory studies neuroendocrine processes that underlie food intake and pharmacological strategies that change eating behaviour.
-We focus on the interplay between brain signalling that promotes appetite (e.g., via reward mechanisms) and satiety-inducing systems that keep food intake within safe limits (e.g. oxytocin, melanocortins).
-We are also interested in how experimental drugs, dietary modifications and changes in social environment affect feeding.
-The majority of our work involves studying brain activation, gene expression, and determine the effects of intracranially and peripherally delivered drugs as well as of genetic modification on feeding parameters in laboratory animal models (rats, mice).
+My laboratory studies molecular mechanisms that underlie food intake and pharmacological and dietary strategies that change appetite.
+We focus on the interplay between brain signalling that promotes consumption (e.g., via reward) and satiety-inducing systems that keep food intake within safe limits (e.g. oxytocin, melanocortins).
+We are interested in how experimental drugs, dietary modifications and changes in social environment affect feeding.
+The majority of our work involves studying brain activation, gene expression, as well as determining effects of specialized diets, intracranial and peripheral drugs and genetic modification on feeding parameters in laboratory animal models (rats, mice).

-Aside from being part of the University of Waikato, I also serve as:
+Aside from being part of the University of Waikato, I serve as:

-Adjunct Associate Professor; Department of Food Science and Nutrition, University of Minnesota (http://fscn.cfans.umn.edu) and Department of Integrative Biology and Physiology, Medical School, University of Minnesota, Minneapolis, MN (https://med.umn.edu/physiology).
+Adjunct Associate Professor; Department of Food Science and Nutrition, CFANS, University of Minnesota, St. Paul, MN (http://fscn.cfans.umn.edu) and Department of Integrative Biology and Physiology, Medical School, University of Minnesota, Minneapolis, MN (https://med.umn.edu/physiology).